Search Menu

 ©Tatyana Panova.www.tpanova.ru- stock.adobe.com

-Here’s everything else you need to know about Mexico’s national dog, the Xoloitzcuintli:
+Here’s everything else you need to know about Mexico’s national dog, the Xoloitzcuintli.

 Xolos have been around for at least 3,000 years.
 Archaeological evidence suggests they accompanied the first humans to cross the Bering Strait, then lived in the jungles of Mexico, where they were prized by ancient cultures.
 Later, European colonizers, including Christopher Columbus, wrote about them in their journals, describing them as “strange, hairless dogs.”

-The Standard Xolo can measure up to two feet tall at the shoulder, while the miniature is typically between a foot and a foot-and-a-half, and the toy is around a foot or less.
+According to the AKC breed standard, the Standard Xolo can measure up to two feet tall at the shoulder, while the miniature is typically between a foot and a foot-and-a-half, and the toy is around a foot or less.
 With such variation, the Xolo is a versatile breed.

 All dogs need exercise, and Xolo puppies especially should get lots of playtime and at least one long walk every day, to keep any destructive behaviors in check.
 In particular, the Xolo has a strong prey drive, which can be tempered by sufficient exercise.
 That being said, Xolos don’t need to run for miles every day like some more active breeds.